Truvideo/Documentation/authentication.md

-# Get Access Token
+# Login

-Returns an access token for the passed credentials
+Logs the user into the system and returns an access token for the passed credentials.
 ```
-POST /authentication
+POST /api/v2/authentication/login
 ```
 <details><summary>Request</summary>